X-ray particle tracking velocimetry for steady-state rheological characterization: Case study of a complex polymer melt flow in material extrusion additive manufacturing: Materials and methods

-We converted complex viscosity data into steady-state shear viscosity through the Cox-Merz rule \cite{cox_correlation_1958}, previously validated for this material \cite{kattinger_numerical_2022}.
-Using the Time-Temperature Superposition (TTS) principle, we applied the Williams-Landel-Ferry (WLF) equation

-and constructed master curves at \SI{240}{\celsius}.
-This provided model parameters \( C_{1} \) and \( C_{2} \) for both sample types.
-Fig.~\ref{WLF} shows the resulting master curves.
+and constructed master curves at \SI{240}{\celsius}. \(a_T\) is the shift factor, \( C_{1} \) and \( C_{2} \) are the parameters of the WLF equation, \(T\) the temperature and \(T_0\) the reference temperature.
+Fig.~\ref{fig:master} shows the resulting master curves.
 We fitted these curves using the Carreau-Yasuda model given by

 where \( \eta_{0} \) is the zero-shear viscosity, \( \lambda \) is a characteristic time constant, and \( n_{1} \), \( n_{2} \) are model parameters.
-The critical shear rate \( \dot{\gamma}_{c} \) marking the transition from Newtonian to non-Newtonian behavior was estimated by determining the intersection of the power-law model, \( \eta = K \dot{\gamma}^{n_{3}} \), and a zero-order model representing the zero-shear viscosity range.
+The critical shear rate \( \dot{\gamma}_{c} \) marking the transition from Newtonian to non-Newtonian behavior was estimated by determining the intersection of the power-law model, \( \eta = K \dot{\gamma}^{n_{3}} \) with power-law exponent \(n_3\) and flow consistency \(K\), and a zero-order model representing the zero-shear viscosity range.
 All corresponding model parameters for particle-laden and particle-free samples are detailed in Tab.~\ref{Rheo_parameters}.
+Additional details are provided in Supplementary Information~S2.

 To quantify the viscosity increase due to tracer particles, we applied the Einstein viscosity relation